MrMerrittx702/Palindrome/README.md

 returns "hihowareyou".
 The removeSpaces method will be used in part (b).

 ## Part A
-(a) Write method reverseString, which takes a string str and returns a new string with the characters in str in reverse order.
+(a) Write method reverseString, which takes a string str and returns a new string with the characters in str in reverse order. \n
     For example, reverseString("ABCDE") should return "EDCBA".